trondreitan/RAMU-MSOM/README.md

 Data files in this folder:

 * expanded_infile.csv. - This is the individual count occupancy analysis data file.
 Contains one row per site.
-There is one column for each species, where the cells has the number of individuals observed for each site for each species.
-Each row also has a formation number, a formation name (which can be matched with other data files), the total number of subsamples (shells), the sum weight and standardized area and volume of these shells and the number of unidentified individuals belonging to the Microporella genus See the "empirical dataset" folder for how this file was created.
+There is one column for each species, where the cells have the number of individuals observed for each site, for each species.
+Each row also has a formation number, a formation name (which can be matched with other data files), the total number of subsamples (shells), the summed weight and standardized area and volume of these shells and the number of unidentified individuals belonging to the <>Microporella<> genus See the "empirical dataset" folder for how this file was created.
     The following columns are mandatory:
     1. form.nr - The number of the formation/time period.
 Should run from 1 to number of formations.
 Time ordering does not matter, though it is recommended that you keep track of which formation number means what formation.
     2. Formation_name - The name of the formation/time interval.
 Make sure that the formation names and the formation numbers are consistent!
 Formation names are used for creating the additional information file in the "collate_interactions" folder, though not in the analysis scripts themselves.
 The formation names are however defined in the "read_data.R" script, so the analysis will throw an error as the code is now.
 This could however be remedied in future versions, in which case one can create the additional information file without formation names, such that this column can be omitted.
     3. K1/K2/K.mid - Should contain the start, end and middle of the formations/time intervals.
 This information is collated in the "read_data.R" script so is mandatory so far.
 However, it is not used in the analysis scripts, so could be omitted in a future version.